memphis-iis/sample-vagrant/README.md

 A small sample application that uses Vagrant for setup.

+There only two endpoints:

+1. Access / (http://localhost:3000/ when testing) to view all HTTP headers received by the application on that request.
+The data displayed is saved in MongoDB.
+2. Access /history (http://localhost:3000/history when testing) to see all the responses saved in #1 above (not necessarily in order).

 A Vagrantfile has been supplied so that you can use vagrant to run this application in a virtual machine.
 The virtual machine abstracts away the various setup steps you need to get a testable version of your application running, and it allows you